magwhyr/lossystuff/README.md

 * To add the on/off switch to the PowerBoost, follow this tutorial
   * https://learn.adafruit.com/adafruit-powerboost-500-plus-charger/on-slash-off-switch
   * Basically, solder the two wire switch to the GND and EN holes
+  * The switch (https://www.adafruit.com/product/916) has a built in LED, so wiring is as such:
+    * + to 5v on the PowerBoost, and - to the Gnd on PowerBoost.
+C1 (common) on switch to Gnd on PowerBoost.
+NO1 (Noncommon Open) on switch to En on PowerBoost.

+* The Fan is also connected to the PowerBoost.
+The same Gnd and 5v as the switch so that the fan is on when the system is on and off when the system is off.